 I never really thought the Bible offered much practical advice about homemaking until I studied Proverbs 31.

 There are so many life lessons in Proverbs 31:10-31, including how to be successful at work and maintain good relationships with family members or friends!

 It’s easy to think that homemaking in today’s world is so different than it was thousands of years ago.
 Yet, the basics remain largely unchanged and can be seen in Proverbs 31:10-31 as an example for all women.

-Over the past year, we have examined each of the verses in Proverbs 31, in-depth (10-26).
-(Verses 28-31 are coming soon), but today’s verse sums up the Proverbs 31 wife in one fell swoop!
+Over the life of this site, we have examined each of the verses in Proverbs 31, in-depth (10-26), but today’s verse sums up the Proverbs 31 wife in one fell swoop!

 The Bread of Idleness

 We have seen her attentiveness to every aspect of a woman of noble character’s life by caring for her husband, children, servants, and even the poor.
 We’ve seen her wake early, stay up late and work by lamp, when necessary.
 We’ve watched her plant a vineyard, and sew her own clothes, her family’s clothing, tapestries, and bedding.
 We’ve read about her selling goods to help with family expenses.
 As we learn more about this awe-worthy wife, we see that she strives for excellence in every one of her responsibilities!

 The Proverbs 31 woman knew that her role as homemaker and wife was God-ordained.
 She took this role seriously, and she “slayed” it!